monroews/EnvEngLabTextbook/ProCoDA/ProCoDA.rst

 The distinction between **inputs and outputs** is **critical**.
 The pump and 24V ports are all outputs.
 They **control devices**.
 The sensor ports are inputs that are used to **measure**.
 Don't plug sensors into outputs!
 Don't plug pumps into 24 volt ports or into sensors!
 Don't plug solenoid valves into pump or sensor ports!
 Don't confuse in and out!

 In addition to the devices that connect to the ProCoDA hardware it is possible to connect devices on a Modbus network or devices that can connect to a serial or USB port.
-The Modbus devices (connect to a RS 485 adaptor connected to a serial or USB port) |RS485_adaptor|
+The Modbus devices (connect to a RS 485 adaptor connected to a serial or USB port). |RS485_adaptor|

 The software combines 3 elements: sensors (inputs from the real world), set points (inputs from the plant operator and calculated values based on sensors and other set points), and logic (rules that govern how the plant should operate given the sensor data and set points).
 The software contains a graphical user interface where you can edit, save, and open files containing sensor information and files containing the set point and logic information.